emeb/ice-dongle/README.md

 NO2 bootloader repo instead of my fork.
 * Added a LiteX gateware design.
 This works but even a minimal demo uses > 80% of the FPGA resources.

+### 22-11-21
+Corrected silkscreen errors and bumped revision to V0.1a